mubeeniqbal/guides/install-remix-os-on-vmware.md

 ## Install GRUB Bootloader

-As soon as the VM reboots keep pressing `F2` for a few seconds (until you see the VMware logo) to enter the boot manager.
+As soon as the VM reboots keep pressing `F2` for a few seconds (until you see the VMware logo) to enter the **Boot Manager**.
 You won't be able to boot into the newly installed Remix OS yet because we don't have a bootloader installed to boot into Remix OS.

+Once the system displays the boot manager select `Shut down the system` and press enter.